Dowry: Babylon

 Even in the oldest available records, such as the Code of Hammurabi in ancient Babylon, the dowry is described as an already-existing custom.
 Daughters did not normally inherit any of her father's estate.
 Instead, with marriage, the bride got a dowry from her parents, which was intended to offer her as much lifetime security as her family could afford.

 In Babylonia, both bride price and dowry auctions were practiced.
 However, bride price almost always became part of the dowry.
 According to Herodotus, auctions of maidens were held annually.
 The auctions began with the woman the auctioneer considered to be the most beautiful and progressed to the least.
 It was considered illegal to allow a daughter to be sold outside of the auction method.
 Attractive maidens were offered in an auction to determine the bride price to be paid by a swain, while in the case of maidens lacking attractivity a reverse auction was needed to determine the dowry to be paid to a swain.
 In case of divorce without reason, a man was required to give his wife the dowry she brought as well as the bride price the husband gave.
 The return of dowry could be disputed, if the divorce was for a reason allowed under Babylonian law.

 A wife's dowry was administered by her husband as part of the family assets.
 He had no say, however, in its ultimate disposal; and legally, the dowry had to be kept separate for it was expected to support the wife and her children.
 The wife was entitled to her dowry at her husband's death.
 If she died childless, her dowry reverted to her family, that is her father if he was alive, otherwise her brothers.
 If she had sons, they would share it equally.
-Her dowry was inheritable only by her own children, not by her husband's children by other women.
+Her dowry was inheritable only by her own children, not by her husband's children or by other women.